-- a.
-Assess the patient and follow the proper protocol for medical management based on clinical presentation. - b.
+a.
+Assess the patient and follow the proper protocol for medical management based on clinical presentation.

+- b.
 Support respirations, as necessary, with a BVM and supplemental O2. - c.
-Serious signs and symptoms (seizures, tachydysrhythmias): - i.
-For patients that are severely agitated or combative, follow the Behavioral Emergencies Protocol 6607.
+Serious signs and symptoms (seizures, tachydysrhythmias, etc.): - i.
+For tachydysrhythmias with HR > 120 bpm, Midazolam (Versed®)2 mg slow IV push, titrated to effect. - ii.
+For patients that are severely agitated or combative, follow the Behavioral Emergencies / Patient Restraint Protocol 4607.